• Home

 Disadvantages and Risks of EPC Contracts

-Often, when clients, owners, or investors have more expertise and wish to be more involved in the project development decision-making, they implement the EPCM framework.
+When clients, owners, or investors possess greater expertise and prefer to maintain a higher level of involvement in project development and decision-making, they often opt for the EPCM framework.

-The EPCM stands for Engineering, Procurement, and Construction Management; in this case, the EPCM Contractor acts more like an advisor to the owner, helping and supporting the client in making key decisions, such as:
+EPCM stands for Engineering, Procurement, and Construction Management.
+In this model, the EPCM contractor functions primarily as an advisor to the owner, providing support and guidance throughout the project lifecycle.
+Key responsibilities typically include:

-While the EPC Contracting Approach has similar characteristics to a Managing Contractor Agreement, the EPCM uses a framework similar to construction management contracts.
+While the EPC contracting approach shares similarities with a Managing Contractor Agreement, the EPCM model aligns more closely with traditional construction management contracts.

 Typical EPCM Contracting framework - Client retains decision power on procurement, engineering, and construction, and is supported by the EPCM Contractor.